Trusted media brand of the Chartered Institute of Housing

 The Greenwich Peninsula scheme is now under review according to developer London Square

-Plans to build more than 1,000 homes on an IKEA car park and the site of a former B&Q store have been withdrawn because of the “spiralling” costs of construction.
+Plans to build more than 1,000 homes on an IKEA car park and former B&Q store have been withdrawn because of the “spiralling” costs of construction.

 The developer behind the scheme, London Square, today confirmed it had withdrawn its planning application for Bugsby’s Way in Greenwich Peninsula, South London.